resteorts/graduate-seminars/README.md

 - Check the schedule regularly — it is **your responsibility** to stay up to date.
 - Participation and attendance are required for course credit.
 - Further info regarding the format/expectation are on the 701 canvas page.
 If you do not have access, please send me an email!
-- Announcements regarding 701 will be posted here as well :)